Airport '77: Plot

-The Navy dispatches a sub-recovery ship, the USS Cayuga, the destroyer USS Agerholm, and a flotilla of other vessels to the crash site, rescuing Gallagher.
-Guided by Gallagher, Navy divers rig the plane with balloons and inflate them, slowly raising the aircraft, which could split apart.
+The Navy dispatches a sub-recovery ship, USS Cayuga, USS Agerholm and a flotilla of other vessels to the crash site, rescuing Gallagher.
+Stevens, meanwhile, has joined Cayuga via helicopter while Patroni stays on the mainland to study the aircraft's risks of imploding underwater, which he warns Gallagher about over the phone.
+Guided by Gallagher, Navy divers rig the plane with balloons and inflate them, slowly raising the aircraft.
 Just before the plane reaches the surface, a balloon breaks loose and pressure is reduced to stabilize the aircraft.
-A cargo hold door inside the plane bursts open and seawater swamps the cabin; Chambers, pinned under a sofa, drowns.
-Emily’s injured friend Dorothy dies from her injuries, Wallace's widow, Karen and a stewardess drown.
-With time running out, air pressure is increased, raising the plane to the surface.
-All survivors are quickly evacuated.
-Captain Gallagher and Stevens's assistant, Eve, get trapped inside and escape through the upper deck.
-All buoyancy is lost and the 747 slips under the waves for the last time.
-The survivors are unloaded on a nearby rescue ship.
+A cargo hold door inside the plane bursts open and seawater floods the cabin; Chambers and Wallace's widow Karen drown, while Emily's injured friend Dorothy dies from her injuries.
+With time running out, air pressure is increased, raising the plane to the surface, and all survivors are quickly evacuated.
+Captain Gallagher and Stevens' assistant, Eve (whom Gallagher is in love with), become trapped inside and escape through the upper deck where they are fished out of the ocean by a Navy helicopter, as the 747 sinks under the waves for the last time.
+Stevens reunites with his daughter and tearfully hugs his grandson, while the helicopter carrying Gallagher and Eve lands aboard Agerholm, where they are both met by the grateful survivors.